Like any other type of payment, a SEPA direct debit can fail.

 Adapt your communications to your brand identity and personalize your messages by email or SMS.

-Example: Merchants can adapt the template and the content according to the offer they are pushing, or to a specific audience.
+Example: Merchants can adapt the template and its content according to the specific message or audience.

 5. Business day of the Automatic Retry